iamdtang/skaterdav85.github.io/_tutorials/javascript-constructor-functions-and-classes.md

 };
 ```

-You're probably reading this and thinking "what the ...".
+If you've used classes in other languages before, you're probably reading this and thinking "what the ...".
 Yes, it is a little clunky.
-Thankfully, ES6 / ES 2015 classes make this much much cleaner:
+Thankfully, ES6 / ES2015 classes make this much much cleaner:

 ```js
 class Animal {